microsoft/pxt/docs/writing-docs/macros.md

 #### Ghost snippet

-You can use the ``ghost`` code section to provide the code of a step that has a gif instead of code.
+You can use the [ghost](#ghost) code section to provide actual code of a step that show only a gif instead of code.

 ### ~